Shehab-Ayman-1/Info-Manage/README.md

 # TODO:

+    - [5] Create The Manage Organization Widget Again To:
+    -- Enable Delete Members From The Org Members.
+    -- Disable Convert Users Role From Member To Admin

-    - [5] Create New Tab In The UserButton Widget To Set The Organization Configs -- Deleting Time Date
+    - [6] Create New Tab In The UserButton Widget To Set The Organization Configs -- Deleting Time Date
     -- BronzeTo, SilverTo
     -- Last Refresh Data Of Clients
     -- Any Minor Things Of The Organization Configs

-    - [6] Create The Manage Organization Widget Again To Add Delete Member From The Org Members.

     - [7] Think About Deleting Data After 12 Months.

+    - [8] Change The Role From orgRole To User.publicMetadata Custome Role

     - [8] Think About Clients Level